austinwiltshire/rtb-systems-code-challenge_sol/README.md

 assumptions have you made in your code to this point that would no longer be valid?
 What would you change?
 How would your changes impact performance?

+## Submission

+Please submit your code as a pull request against this repo.

+We're going to review this as a sample of your professional work, thus please include all tests, tooling and documentation you'd normally produce for professional level work.
+We'll be reviewing all artifacts for readability, maintainability, design and correctness.
+In other words, unlike other code challenges, there's no 'trick' we're looking for here.

+We just want your best example of your own good, solid, code.

+Finally, ammend this README with build instructions as well as test and design documentation as needed.